nathanbaudelin/Dante/README.md

 - Run the program by entering these commands:

-    - In order to generate a perfect maze, you need to run the the program with this command:
+    - In order to generate a perfect maze, you need to run the program with this command:

             ./generator/generator x y [perfect]